epadillas/username.github.io/_posts/2020-02-09-xss-via-http-response-splitting-in-apache-allura-1.8.0.markdown

 > an open source implementation of a software forge, a web site that manages source code repositories, bug reports, discussions, wiki pages, blogs, and more for any number of individual projects.

 Getting Allura up and running was easy since the project is <a href="https://forge-allura.apache.org/docs/getting_started/installation.html" target="_blank">very well documented</a>.
 This allowed me to quickly try things with their code.
-Running ZAP against my local instance took no time, and ZAP reported that it was able to split HTTP responses by using `%0D%0A` in the HTTP GET parameter `return_to`, in the authentication redirection URL `/auth/?return_to=/`.
-Tipically, this "return to" functionality is useful to redirect unauthenhticated users to certain resource once they unauthenticate.
+Running ZAP against my local instance took no time, and it reported that it was able to split HTTP responses by using `%0D%0A` in the HTTP GET parameter `return_to`, in the authentication redirection URL `/auth/?return_to=/`.
+Typically, this "return to" functionality is used to redirect unauthenticated users to a particular resource once they authenticate.
 So when attempting to access a protected resource without a valid session, Allura will:

 1. Realize that the user is not authenticated
 2. Take the user to the login page while using the `return_to` parameter to remember what URL was requested first
-3. If the user authenticates successfully, Allura redirects the browser to whatever `return_to` pointed to, by using an HTTP `Location` header
+3. If the user authenticates successfully, Allura redirects the browser to whatever `return_to` pointed to, by using the `Location` header

 <br>
 <hr>